 The North Dakota Department of Veterans Affairs maintains an online resource available to all military vets, including discounts on car insurance.
 Military members from North Dakota or stationed in the Peace Garden State are also eligible for a price break on vehicle insurance.
 Because policies change, it's best to contact several insurance carriers for quotes to compare.

-If you're in the military assigned to North Dakota — which has about 7,300 active-duty military personnel living in the state and about 57,000 veterans — to register a vehicle you must complete the DMV forms, and an out-of-state vehicle title bearing your name must be submitted with the application.
+If you're in the military assigned to North Dakota — which has about 6,500 active-duty military personnel living in the state and over 50,000 veterans — to register a vehicle you must complete the DMV forms, and an out-of-state vehicle title bearing your name must be submitted with the application.
 Renewals can be completed online, but new registrations require a trip to your local North Dakota DMV.
 North Dakota also offers a variety of special license plates commemorating veterans for service and awards.

 North Dakota Service Members: